 Did you think there was a significant risk that there would be an attack on the Eastern Shore?

 No, I think we were all thinking that it would be towards Washington that they would go.
 And there were all [these] magazines, and people would bring magazines, because hours would go by and you had to stay awake.
-Couple of chairs, [but] it was shabby.
+Couple of chairs, and it was all shabby.

-I did give Adam an interesting book called We Have Decided or We Have Come Not to Fight and it is written by a cousin of mine.
-Who its about conscientious objectors and it is very interesting to read that, because these were religious people: Quakers, Mennonites, and Church of the Brethren, and other people who believed it was just felt it was wrong to kill.
-They served in many ways, driving ambulances, some of them went to war in a non-combat way such as driving an ambulance, some of them worked in outdoor projects, some of them helped nature, some of them helped in mental hospitals, and some of them went to prison.
-That was the alternative for not fighting.
-See, every man had a draft number, and when your number was called up, you were expected, if you could pass all the tests, which my husband wasn’t able to.
-You were expected to go into the army in some slot or another where they needed you.
+I did give Adam an interesting book called We Have Decided or We Have Come Not to Fight, and it’s written by a cousin of mine.
+It’s about conscientious objectors, and it is very interesting to read that because these were religious people — Quakers, Mennonites, and Church of the Brethren, and other people who believed it was just wrong to kill.
+They served in many ways, driving ambulances, some of them went to war in a non-combat way like driving an ambulance, some of them worked in outdoor projects, some of them helped nature, some of them helped in mental hospitals, and some of them went to prison.
+Well, that was the alternative for not fighting.
+See, every man had a draft number, and when your number was called up, you were expected to, if you could pass all the tests, which my husband wasn’t able to, you were expected to go into the army in some slot or another where they needed you.

 End of the War

-I remember VE Day very well – that was very exciting.
-I was not in an exciting place – I was in Centreville, which wasn’t very exciting to me.
-It wasn’t like those pictures you see in cities, with everybody kissing everybody.
-And then, VJ Day… I do remember Hiroshima and Nagasaki, or the two bombs going off.
-The horror of that.
+I remember VE Day very well — that was terribly exciting.
+I was not in an exciting place.
+I was in Centreville which wasn’t very exciting to me.
+It wasn’t like those pictures you see in cities with everybody kissing everybody.
+And then, VJ Day.
+I do remember Hiroshima and Nagasaki or the two bombs going off — the horror of that.

 Well, you were terribly led.
-Well, of course the surrender of Japan didn’t come until awhile after that.
+Well, of course the surrender of Japan didn’t come until a while after that.
 So you didn’t know.
-And it kind of horrifying, the idea of this awful thing.
-The mushroom cloud and of that stuff.
-The surrender of Japan felt in a way, rather like an anticlimax.
+And it was all kind of horrifying, the idea of this awful thing — the mushroom cloud and all that stuff.
+The surrender in Japan in a way, I think it might have been like an anti-climax.
 It was really over.
 I mean, the war was really over.
-I guess it wasn’t if people had been shot afterwards, but you knew who was going to win by then.
+I guess it wasn’t if people had been shot afterwards but you knew who was going to win by then.